Trams in Sydney: Early tramways

 Sydney's first tram was horse-drawn, running from the old Sydney railway station to Circular Quay along Pitt Street.

 Built in 1861, the design was compromised by the desire to haul railway freight wagons along the line to supply city businesses and return cargo from the docks at Circular Quay with passenger traffic as an afterthought.

 This resulted in a track that protruded from the road surface and it caused damage to the wheels of wagons trying to cross it.
 Hard campaigning by competing Horse Omnibus owners – as well as a fatal accident involving the leading Australian musician Isaac Nathan in 1864 – led to closure in 1866.

 In 1879 a steam tramway was established in conjunction with the upcoming Sydney International Exhibition that was to be held in the Domain/Botanical Gardens area of Sydney.
 Originally planned by the government to be removed after the exhibition, the success of the steam tramway led to the system being expanded rapidly through the city and inner suburbs during the 1880s and 1890s.

 The Steam Trams in Sydney comprised a Baldwin steam tram motor hauling one or more trailers of either single deck or double deck construction.
 Unlike the earlier horse tramway, the steam tramway used grooved rail for on-street running.

-Preserved Sydney Steam Trams are Motor 1A, owned by the Powerhouse Museum and is usually stored at the "Discovery Centre" at Castle Hill, however it is currently on loan to the Sydney Tramway Museum at Loftus (currently non-operational), Motor 100A (operational) at the Museum of Transport and Technology, Auckland New Zealand as it was sold to Wanganui Tramways in 1910 and Motor 103A which operates with a former trailer car 93B at Valley Heights Rail Museum after previously being at Parramatta Park.Two cable tram routes were also built in Sydney.
-The first route ran from King Street Wharf on the eastern side of Darling Harbour to Ocean Street Edgecliff.
-The second route from the original Milsons Point ferry wharf in North Sydney to Falcon Street North Sydney that was later extended to Crows Nest.
-Constitution of lines north of harbour were due to the steep terrain involved from Milsons Point to North Sydney.
+Preserved Sydney Steam Trams are Motor 1A, owned by the Powerhouse Museum and is usually stored at the "Discovery Centre" at Castle Hill.
+It is currently on loan to the Sydney Tramway Museum at Loftus (currently non-operational), Motor 100A (operational) at the Museum of Transport & Technology, Auckland New Zealand as it was sold to Wanganui Tramways in 1910 and Motor 103A which operates with a former trailer car 93B at Valley Heights Rail Museum after previously being at Parramatta Park.

+Two cable tram routes were built in Sydney.
+The first route ran from the original Milsons Point ferry wharf in North Sydney to near Falcon Street North Sydney and was later extended to Crows Nest.
+Construction of a cable line north of harbour was due to the steep terrain involved from Milsons Point to North Sydney.
+The second route ran from King Street Wharf on the eastern side of Darling Harbour to Ocean Street Edgecliff.
 Cable Trailer 23 is preserved at the Sydney Tramway Museum at Loftus.

-Additionally, horse trams operated between Newtown and St Peters railway stations in the 1890s and between Manly and North Manly from 1903 to 1907.
+Horse trams operated between Newtown and St Peters railway stations in the 1890s and between Manly and North Manly from 1903 to 1907.

-However these two instances, the operation of horse tram services were acting as replacements for the existing steam trams services on these lines due to the low patronage during the indicated years.